Fat Dog (band)

-Fat Dog are an English band, consisting of Joe Love, Chris Hughes, Morgan Wallace, Jacqui Wheeler and Johnny "Doghead" Hutch.
-The band formed in 2020 in South East London.
+Fat Dog are an English band, currently consisting of Joe Love, Chris Hughes, Morgan Wallace, and Ellis D. The band formed in 2020 in South East London.

 Music career

 Fat Dog was formed during the COVID-19 lockdowns.
 Prior to releasing any singles, the band became known for their boisterous live performances, with Gary Ryan of NME describing them as "2023's wildest live band".
 In 2023, they signed to Domino Recording Company.
 They opened for bands such as Viagra Boys and Yard Act, and sold out Scala on their debut headline tour.
 They were named part of DIY Magazine's "Class of 2024" and performed at its launch show that year.

 The band's first single, "King of the Slugs", was released in August 2023.
 The song, a seven minute long track combining punk and techno music, was co-produced by Love and James Ford, and was accompanied by a music video directed by Dylan Coates.
 The song was named at number 33 on NME's list of the best 50 songs of 2023.
 A follow-up single, "All the Same", was released in January 2024, accompanied by a music video featuring Neil Bell.
 A remixed version of All the Same by Mandy, Indiana was released the following month.

 Drummer Johnny Hutch got the nickname of "Doghead" from drumming in every gig with a latex dog mask on his head.
-He has stated that being on the autism spectrum, it has helped him overcome anxieties while playing to an audience.
-In September 2024, Doghead announced he would be taking a temporary hiatus partly for mental health reasons and to focus on production work in the studio.
+He has stated that being autistic, it helped him overcome anxieties while playing to an audience.
+In September 2024, Doghead felt his time with Fat Dog had run its course and announced his departure to focus on producing & his solo project, The Bar., Artist and multi-instrumentalist, Ellis D took over drumming duties.

 The band made their US debut by playing South by Southwest in 2024.
-They played at End of the Road Festival in 2023 and the Borderline Festival in Dublin in February 2024.
+They played at End of the Road Festival in 2023, again in 2026, and the Borderline Festival in Dublin in February 2024.
 The tour with English band Sports Team in late 2022 was the first tour featuring the current line up.

 Their debut album, WOOF., was released on September 6, 2024.